Plastic Ammo - Is it Real? thumbnail image

 5D Tactical - 29th Apr 2022

 About 20 years ago, American companies that produce high-powered rifle ammunition started using polymer tips on some of their bullets to achieve better flight characteristics over hollow points during long-range shooting.
 With polymer tip rifle rounds, more penetrating power compared to stand-alone hollow points, and more reliable feeding with semi-automatic guns.
-This paved the way for the common use of polymer material in ammunition.
+This paved the way for the common use of Polymer Material in ammunition.

 For anyone asking if plastic ammo is real - it very much is.
 But readers should note that there is a difference between bullets that have a polymer tip and copper bullets that are housed by polymer casings.
 Occasionally, we hear about new calibers that are supposedly revolutionary, but what makes polymer-cased ammo different from the brass and metal-cased ammunition we are used to normally using?
 That's what we'll be discussing today.